Age-Friendly Health & Tech Showcase

 In Celebration of Older Americans Month

-The Live Well Springfield Coalition (LWS) Age-Friendly Coalition, in collaboration with the Springfield Aging Unbound, Department of Elder Affairs Outreach Division, is hosting an Age-Friendly Health and Tech Showcase in honor of Older Americans Month.
-This event will be on May 31st from 11:30 AM to 2:00 PM at the Raymond Jordan Center.
-This is also a celebratory event as we acknowledge our six years of advocating for older adult issues in Springfield.
-Our effort over the years led Springfield to be the first Age and Dementia Friendly community with an Age-Friendly hospital system.
-We have lifted the health inequities of older adults aging with a CORI in Hampden County.
-And our efforts help to share the lived experiences of older adults in our community.
+The Live Well Springfield Coalition (LWS) Age-Friendly Coalition, in collaboration with the Springfield Aging Unbound, Department of Elder Affairs Outreach Division, is hosting an Age-Friendly Health & Tech Showcase in honor of Older Americans Month.
+This event will be on May 31st from 11:30 AM to 2:00 PM at the Raymond A. Jordan Center.
+This is also a celebratory event as we acknowledge our six years of advocating for older adults issues in Springfield.
+Our efforts over these past few years has led to Springfield being the first Age and Dementia Friendly community with an Age-Friendly hospital system.
+We have lifted the health inequities of older adults aging with a Criminal Offender Record Info-CORI in Hampden County and have helped to share the lived experiences of older adults in our community.

-The Age-Friendly Health and Tech Showcase will bring together age-friendly partners focused on tech solutions for older adults, health and wellness partners, and services working to bridge the digital divide of tech, care, and access for older adults.
-Over the last two year the coalition has work with Tech Spring to develop a community engaged process to understand the tech and innovations need of the community, through a Human-Centered design approach.
+The Age-Friendly Health & Tech Showcase will bring together age-friendly partners focused on tech solutions for older adults, including health and wellness, and various services.
+We've been working to bridge the digital divide of tech, care, and access for older adults.
+Over the last two years the coalition has also worked with Tech Spring to develop a community engaged process to understand the tech and innovations need of the community, through a human-centered design approach.
 We have come to learn that caregiving and the roles of caregivers through tech is a top priority.

 Live Well Springfield comprises 30-plus community partners convened by the Public Health Institute of Western Massachusetts.
-The coalition's primary initiatives are the built environment, Age and Dementia Friendly Cities, Transforming Community Initiatives, Climate Change Health, and Equity.
-The coalition strongly believes that systemic change cannot happen without the people that are most impacted by the issues at the center of the conversation.
+The coalition's primary initiatives are the Age and Dementia Friendly Cities, Transforming Community Initiatives, and Climate Change Health, and Equity among others.
+The coalition strongly believes that systemic change cannot happen without the people that are most directly impacted by the issues at the center of the conversation.

-register today.
-If you have questions about the event contact Samantha Hamilton at shamilton@publichealthwm.org.
+Register HERE.
+If you have questions about the event contact Samantha Hamilton at: shamilton@publichealthwm.org.

 SHARE